UPDATE: On 4/7/18, this recipe was updated for better results.

 Using both dijon and whole grain mustards are key because the dijon is strong and spicy while the whole grain mustard is mild, but its grains let you know what flavor to expect.
 And lemon is important to provide a citrusy, refreshing zip.

-Empty your jumbo lump crab meat into a medium sized bowl.
+Add 16 ounces of jumbo lump crab meat into the bowl, and very gently fold everything together with a rubber spatula.
 If a crab cake doesn’t have big lumps of meat in it, it’s not worth eating.
-I used two 8 ounce containers of crabmeat, which yielded 10 medium-sized crab cakes.
+This recipe should yield 10 medium-sized crab cakes.

 When you’re ready to cook the crab cakes, heat some olive oil in a pan over medium-high heat.
 I really love pan-seared crab cakes because they get a toasty crust but remain very moist on the inside.
-My mom makes delicious crab cakes this way, but she stopped doing it because she doesn’t like that the oil splatters.
-The oil does splatter a little bit, but not more than it does when I sear anything else.
-And the taste is worth the clean up!
+My mom made delicious crab cakes this way, but she stopped doing it because she didn’t like that the oil splatters.
+The oil does splatter a little bit, but the taste is worth the clean up!

 Once the olive oil is hot, shape some of the crabmeat mixture into a patty using your hands.
 I found that the crab cakes stay together best if you really compress them and then place them in the pan.
 Once they are brown (about 2 minutes), flip them over carefully using a spatula.
 Don’t press down on the crab cakes with the spatula while they are cooking or else your patties will break and lumps of crabmeat will scatter.
 Remove your crab cakes from the pan and set them on a plate lined with paper towels to drain the excess oil.